Notice & final pay

 A notice period is the length of time that an employee or employer has to give to end employment.

-Use our Notice and Redundancy Calculator to calculate redundancy pay.
+Use our Notice and Redundancy Calculator to calculate notice and redundancy entitlements.

 How to give notice